Skip to main content

 Courses for First-Year Students

 GSLL 51.
-First-Year Seminar: Stalin and Hitler: Historical Issues in Cultural and Other Perspectives.
+Stalin and Hitler: Historical Issues in Cultural and Other Perspectives.

 This course deals with critical issues, in the broadest possible context, that dominated the 20th century: the rise of fascism from the carnage of World War One and the Bolshevik revolution to which the war and Czarist Russia’s involvement in it helped contribute.
 Drawing on a variety of historical and documentary films and literature (memoirs, novels), we will take a comparative look at singular personalities like Lenin, Stalin, and Hitler and examine the role played by such key figures in historical events of this magnitude.
 Toward the end of the semester, we glance briefly at the situation created in Western and Eastern Europe by the defeat of fascism and contemplate the origins and evolution of the cold war.
 We conclude with a consideration of the dissolution and democratization of Eastern European countries, the collapse of the Soviet Union, and, against the tragic background of the past, the general outlook for democracy in the future.